Learning (Psychology)

 Experiential Learning

-My favorite way to learn is through experiential learning, or the process of learning through experience or “doing”.
-Some call this a “hands-on approach”, while others say it’s a form of operant conditioning.
+My favorite way to learn is through experiential learning, or learning through experience or "doing."
+Some call this a "hands-on approach," while others say it's a form of operant conditioning.

-Some say this is a form of operant conditioning because you’re getting micro-feedback through how well you drive.
-Didn’t shift very well?
+Some say this is a form of operant conditioning because you're getting micro-feedback through how well you drive.
+Didn't shift very well?
 Maybe let the clutch out a bit slower next time.
-Killed the car?
+Did you kill the car?
 Maybe you forgot to shift back to first gear at a stop sign.

 How to Learn Better

-Here are some simple ways to help you learn better, faster, and store more information in your memory:
+Here are some simple ways to help you learn better and faster and store more information in your memory:

 1) The Spacing Effect

 The Spacing effect is a phenomenon that occurs when learning happens more efficiently when breaks are taken.
-One theory this works is because our short-term memories are limited, and a break allows our brain to decide what to store and what to ignore.
+One theory is that this works because our short-term memories are limited, and a break allows our brain to decide what to store and ignore.

-Another theory says that the spacing effect works because you can review the information many times, increasing the repetition of you covering it and the chance of you recalling the information.
+Another theory says that the spacing effect works because you can review the information many times, increasing the repetition of you covering it and the chance of you recalling it.

 a woman stressed out over cramming